 Warrenton, NC 27589

 8:30 a.m. - 5:00 p.m. / M - F

 Marriage License Warren County

 Obtaining A Marriage License

-Getting your marriage license in North Carolina: both bride and groom must do the following:
+To obtain a marriage license, both bride and groom must do the following:

 - Complete a marriage application form.

 - Present identification that in the determination of the Register Of Deeds the applicants to the marriage are at a minimum age of 18 years and are authorized to be married under the laws of this state.

 - Types of identification accepted are a current and valid government issued photo ID, such as a driver's license, passport, etc.